Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Experiment

 \subsection{Training and Evaluation Setup}

-\textbf{Model architecture.} We conduct the ablation study to explore the effect of different deep neural networks' performance under \ours{}.
-Specifically, we adapt ResNet18~\cite{he2016deep} and ConvNet in our study.
-To achieve the best performance, we apply the same architecture to perform both the local distillation task and the classification task, as this combination is justified to have the best output~\cite{zhao2021dataset, zhao2023dataset}.
-The model details are presented in Appendix~\ref{app:models}.
+\textbf{Model architecture.} We adapt ResNet18~\citep{he2016deep} and ConvNet~\citep{zhao2021dataset} (detailed in Appendix~\ref{app:models}) in our study.
+To achieve the optimal performance, we apply the same architecture to perform both the local distillation task and the classification task, as suggested in~\citep{zhao2021dataset}.